ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem compliance approach is to primarily utilise native cloud capabilities that are patched as part of the service.

-For patching endpoint devices deployed by the Agency, the CloudSystem provides configuration of which patches to apply, deferral periods, update behaviour and reporting.
+The CloudSystem uses Intune to automatically deploy operating system, application, driver, and firmware (where supported) updates to Windows 10 SOE devices.

+The blueprint does not include third-party applications or any unsupported software.

 #### Security controls provided by the CloudSystem

-* The CloudSystem provides the types of updates that are applied to endpoints.
-* The CloudSystem configures the intervals for checking for new updates.
-* The CloudSystem provides the reporting of device status to determine which devices have received updates.
 * The CloudSystem includes a system administration SOP which specifically references patching.
-* All configurations are included in the relevant ABAC.
-* Application and driver patches will be automatically deployed via Intune for the CloudSystem Windows 10 SOE.
-* Operating system patches will be automatically deployed via Intune for the CloudSystem Windows 10 SOE.
+* Intune is configured to automatically install updates within 48 hours on all Windows 10 devices.
 * Intune provides a centralised and managed approach to patching.
 * Windows Update verifies the integrity of patches before installing them.
+* Microsoft Defender for Endpoint provides a continuous vulnerability management capability for all Windows 10 devices.

 #### Residual controls to be addressed by the Agency

-* The Agency is responsible for system patching for all systems deployed within the CloudSystem.
+* The Agency is responsible for maintaining and auditing a software register.
-* The Agency is responsible for any firmware patching dependent on the specific hardware model chosen by them.
+* The Agency is responsible for patching any third-party applications  deployed to Windows 10 devices.
-* The Agency is responsible for viewing the reporting and alerts and rectification of faults as they occur.

 ### Change management